idwinterview/library-app/README.md

 2. Tried to install capybara gem for testing, but I got environment issues
 3. Tried to install regexp_parser 2.2.1 gem for capybara
 4. Was trying to finish code in user.rb in models
 5. Was thinking of creating a docker container and running the application through there and see if that would've helped with all missing gems...
-Could explain the loguc further if need to.
+Could explain the logic further if need to.